 The next step is to choose a ready-made email template and tailor it by using Growmatik’s email builder.
 You can then further add dynamic elements to your email like the name of the customer or lead and coupons.

 3. Display personalized popups related to recent purchases or page visits

 Customers will be more motivated to engage with your site and brand if the content they see is targeted specifically for them.
-It could be related to the things they’ve been recently searching for online.
+It could be related to what they’ve recently searched for online.

 You can put this into action by showing personalized popups to advertise products relevant to recent purchases.
 You can also advertise based on pages they’ve been viewing on your site.

 Use tools like Convertbox to create decent conditional popups in WordPress.
 But if you want your personalized popup triggered with more behavioral conditions, you can use Growmatik.

 For the condition, you can input ‘Page Visit’ or ‘User Behavior > Purchased’ and choose the page or item and select Show Popup for the action.
 You can select one of its ready-made popup templates and tweak to your liking.

 You can also set it with automatically display products in the popup related to what that customer has previously purchased.

 It’s always a good idea to display calls-to-action or popups on a date that holds significance to a customer.
 These could be birthdays and holidays, or even the anniversary of when they first subscribed to your site.